-Pursuant to Transitional Practice Note 2 Transitional Arrangements Regarding Code of Corporate Governance 2018 of the Catalist Rules which is effective from 1 January 2022 ("Transitional Practice Note 2"), to ensure that the independence designation of a Director who has served for more than 9 years as at and from 1 January 2022 is not affected, the Company had sought and obtained approvals from shareholders under the Two-Tiered Voting at the AGM of the Company for the financial year ended 30 June 2021 which was held on 22 October 2021, for the continued appointment of Mr. Chue Wai Tat.
-In accordance with Rule 406(3)(d)(iii) of the Catalist Rules, such approvals will remain valid until the conclusion of the third AGM (i.e. in this case, by the AGM for FY2024 of the Company).
-Accordingly, in conjunction with the progressive renewal and succession planning of the Board, the NC and the Board are in the midst of reviewing its Board composition by the Company's FY2024 AGM to be held in October 2024.
+Pursuant to Transitional Practice Note 2 Transitional Arrangements Regarding Code of Corporate Governance 2018 of the Catalist Rules which is effective from 1 January 2022 ("Transitional Practice Note 2") and prior to the deletion of Rule 406(3)(d)(iii) of the Catalist Rules with effect from 11 January 2023, to ensure that the independence designation of a Director who has served for more than 9 years as at and from 1 January 2022 is not affected, the Company had sought and obtained approvals from shareholders under the Two-Tiered Voting at the AGM of the Company for the financial year ended 30 June 2021 which was held on 22 October 2021, for the continued appointment of Mr. Chue Wai Tat.
+Such approvals will remain valid until the conclusion of the third AGM (i.e. in this case, by the AGM for FY2024 of the Company).
+Accordingly, in conjunction with the progressive renewal and succession planning of the Board, Mr. Chue Wai Tat will be retiring and will not seek re-election as a Director of the Company at the forthcoming AGM pursuant to Article 94 of the Company's Constitution.